quii/CS-Popupper-TDD/readme.md

 - Client side CoffeeScript automatically compiled into JS which is then compiled into one app file with Uglify.js minification
 - Unit testing of CS code with Mocha and ExpectThat
 - Functional test of web pages using Zombie.js
+- A light MVC approach to get you started

 ## Instructions
 - Clone this project into a directory